ksalicos/Advent2023/README.md

 Day 7: Had some trouble getting my head around the proper way to compute the of value hands in part two.
 After running against test code from Reddit, I found that I was missing the edge case where jokers were being added to themselves to hit the target number.

 Day 8: Now that I've seen solutions, I don't know that I like the LCM version.
 I'd rather have code that works without assumptions made about the input.
 Still opportunities to speed this up: Chinese remainder theorem?

+Day 9: Brute force was fast and easy, didn't see an obvious algorithm to get cute.